1. Health Hub

 3) Over-the-counter pain relievers

 While OTC pain relievers will not speed up recovery time, they can help reduce the pain and discomfort caused by cold sores.
-OTC pain relievers start to work within 30 minutes of being taken.
+These drugs start to work within 30 minutes of being applied.

 Common OTC pain relievers include: